RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/README.md

 > [!IMPORTANT]
 > **Tested BlueStacks Version:**
 >
 > This guide is verified to work on **BlueStacks App Player `5.22.0.1102`**.
-While it may work on other versions, this is the tested and recommended version for this tutorial.
+Tested on Android 9, 11, and 13.
+This tutorial assumes you are using the master instance named Rvc64 aka Android 11.

 > [!WARNING]
 > **Understanding Magisk and BlueStacks Partitions:**